johnnyw66/SAP2/README.md

 I am currently using **32** (!!!!) control lines.
 Way too much.

-If you look at the spreadsheet (*uprocISA.ods*)of my opcodes with their bitcode make up, you can see I missed a trick with their values.
+If you look at the spreadsheet (*uprocISA.ods*)  the processor opcodes with their bitcode make up, you can see I missed a trick with their values.
 Had I grouped the Reg/Reg instructions a little better I think I can reduce on the width of the controller ROM.
 I need to change the Reg instructions 8-bit bitcode to something like **1aaaddss** where the 3-bit value **aaa** is the ALU function, and the two 2-bit values **dd** and **ss** are the **d**estination and **s**ource Registers.

 **dd**/**ss**|Reg
 -------------|---